The Ultimate FL5 Civic Type R Intercooler Comparison Guide (2025)

 End Tank Material

-• Resin (Plastic): Found on OEM units; lightweight but weak under high pressure.
+• Resin (Plastic): Found on OEM units; lightweight but weaker under high pressure.

 • Cast Aluminum: Common in aftermarket upgrades; durable, affordable, and efficient.

-• CNC-Billet Aluminum: Precision-machined and optimized for maximum airflow with zero weld seams — ideal for high boost and big turbo setups.
+• CNC-Billet / CNC-Machined Aluminum: Precision-machined and optimized for airflow — ideal for high boost and big turbo setups.

 Performance Metrics